Kristina1988/phonegap-ios8-memory/README.md

 }
 ```

 index.js is modified to register a click handler of the "device is ready" div found in the hello world phonegap application.
-The click handler is going to initiate a 500ms `setInterval()` loop to execute `this.getData()`. `this.getData()`, is what is responsible for executing `testFn` in the above plugin and will simply update the "device is ready" div, displaying the execution number.
+When the app is started `this.getData()` is executed every 5ms. `this.getData()`, is what is responsible for executing `testFn` in the above plugin and will simply update the "device is ready" div, displaying the execution number.

 ```
     receivedEvent: function(id) {